edeno/Jadhav-2016-Data-Analysis/README.md

 #### Spike Information ####
 - **Name**: {*animal*}spikes{*day*}.mat
-- **Description**: Gives the spike times and other relevant information at those spike times
+- **Description**: Gives the spike times and other relevant information at spike times.
 - **Format**:
     - 1 x {*Number of days*} Matlab-cell
         - 1 x {*Number of epochs*} Matlab-cell